Rebuilding Trust with Food After a Cancer Diagnosis

 And this takes time.

-All part of the broader toolbox that helps your body function at its best - working together like an orchestra, not in isolation.
+All part of a broader toolbox - working together, not in isolation.

 This is never about “just eat whatever you like.”